 Opening is vital, since copper is an essential trace metals, essential for survival.
 Copper is found in all body tissues, and plays a crucial role in different physiological processes, including power generation, detoxification of harmful free radicals, connective tissue maturation, biosynthesis of neurotransmitters and brain development.

-Disadvantages of copper metabolism are associated with genetic disorders, such as Menksa illness that affects infants, young children and leads to deterioration of the nervous system and the inability to fully develop.
+Disadvantages of copper metabolism are associated with genetic disorders, such as Menksa illness that affects infants, young children and leads to deterioration of the nervous system and the state's failure to fully develop.

 The study was conducted Gohil, assistant professor of biochemistry and biophysics at Texas A & M University in College Stacy, and his graduate student Shivatehoy Soma, who worked together with scientists at the Marine Biological Laboratory, University of Maryland, University of Saskatchewan in Canada, and the Department of drug detection and Life sciences in South Carolina.

 "Copper - is an essential trace mineral needed for energy production of mitochondria" - Gohil said.
 "Inherited mutations that prevent the delivery of copper to the main mitochondrial enzyme violate energy production and lead to fatal mitochondrial disease.
-Currently there is no treatment for these disorders. "
+Currently, these disorders have no treatment. "

-Gohil said that the previous attempt to treat patients with these mutations by direct addition of the copper was not successful, possibly due to inefficient delivery of copper into the mitochondria.
+Gohil said that the treatment of the previous attempt of patients with these mutations by direct addition of the copper was not successful, possibly due to inefficient delivery of copper into the mitochondria.

 "Thanks to a focused search of copper-containing compounds we identified eliksklamol, studied the anti-cancer drug is the most effective delivery agent of copper", - he said.